 AAERO Memorial Awards

 AAERO Memorial Awards celebrate admirable characteristics and accomplishments of loved ones by giving financial contributions to the education of African American students.
 We have created a number of memorial awards to honor cultural treasures of our community who have passed on.
-Please read about some of the men and women we honor with these awards, consider how your family might participate in creating or contributing to AAERO Memorial Awards.
+As you read about some of the men and women we honor with these awards, consider how your family might participate in creating or contributing to AAERO Memorial Awards.

 AAERO Research Briefs

 Research briefs are concise explanations of issues that affect educational and career opportunities of Black people in the United States.
 These papers may be distributed at public events and printed from the AAERO website.
 Previously published AAERO News provides an example of this feature.